onlyOneYR/elasticsearch/intl.en-US/User Guide/RAM/Temporary access token.md

 # Temporary access token {#concept_byk_lts_zgb .concept}

-Users \(people or applications\) that only access your cloud resources occasionally are called "temporary users".
+Users \(people or applications\) that only access your cloud resources occasionally are called temporary users.
 You can use Security Token Service \(STS, an extended authorization service of RAM\) to issue an access token to these users \(subaccounts\).
 The permission and automatic expiration time of the token can be defined as required upon issuing.

 The advantage of using the STS access token to authorize temporary users is making the authorization more controllable.
 You do not need to create a RAM user account and key for the temporary users.
 The RAM user account and key are valid in the long term but the temporary users do not need to access the resources for long.
 For use cases, see [Grant temporary permissions to mobile apps](../../../../../intl.en-US/User Guide/Scenarios/Grant temporary permissions to mobile apps.md#) and [Cross-account resource authorization and access](../../../../../intl.en-US/User Guide/Scenarios/Cross-account resource authorization and access.md#).